 Nominations

 The TRAC Writing Fellows Program is open to undergraduate students from all academic majors who will begin their sophomore or junior year at Lehigh in Fall 2025.
 We invite faculty and staff to nominate their students beginning in October 2024 and until Friday, February 28th, 2025.
 We will reach out to nominees to submit application materials once all nominations are collected.
-Nominated students will be exempt, by virtue of your nomination, from the letters of recommendation required of non-nominated applicants.
+Nominated students will be exempt, by virtue of your nomination, from the references required of non-nominated applicants.
 We will also hold special information sessions for nominees.

 Applications